Policies on Release and Distribution of Institutional Data

 For this first step in the review process, individuals should submit a one to two page proposal to the OIR (email@example.com).
 Proposals to be reviewed by the OIR and the Office of the Provost should include:

-Researchers may contact the Office of Institutional Research for assistance.
-The OIR will handle notification of review.
+External researchers may contact the Office of Institutional Research for assistance.
+OIR will handle notification of review.
+OIR will consult with administrative units, departments, and programs affected by the research study or listed as the sources of funds prior to approval.
 If approved in this first step, proposals must then be reviewed by the Institutional Review Board.

 II.
 Human Subjects Review conducted by the Institutional Review Board

-Upon approval by the OIR/Office of the Provost, researchers should review the guidelines on the sponsored research website.
+Upon approval by the OIR and the Office of the Provost, researchers should review the guidelines on the sponsored research website.